Folly Beach, SC: Featuring Its Rich History & Homes for Sale

 Union encampment, and the remains of a blockade runner in 1865 on Folly.
 Library of Congress.

-Folly Beach took off as a popular resort community in the 1930s, beginning with the development of Folly’s Pier in 1931.
+Folly Beach SC took off as a popular resort community in the 1930s, beginning with the development of Folly’s Pier in 1931.
 Restaurants and stores cropped up for seasonal local residents and vacationing tourists.
 Oceanfront Hotel became the first large facility to cater to overnight guests, in 1934.

 Oceanfront Hotel in the late 1930s.
 Boston Public Library, Tichnor Brothers Collection.